anafvana/anafvana/README.md

 ## What do I do?

-Software developer and teaching assistant.
+Software developer and sometimes teaching assistant.

 ## What do I care about?